-Dance by nature is collaborative — between dancers and choreographers, music and movement and performers and the audience.
+Dance by nature is collaborative — between dancers and choreographers, music and movement, and performers and the audience.

 “We have great dancers and choreographers at CSUN, and that’s the fundamental reason for the concert,” said kinesiology professor Paula Thomson, coordinator of the show.
 “Because the choreographers are graduate students, alumni, and faculty members, they have a mature and sophisticated creative vision.
-The dancers, ranging from freshmen to faculty, are all strong performers and eager to share their work.
+The dancers, ranging from freshman to faculty, are all strong performers and eager to share their work.
 There is a lot of variety in this concert, from the lighthearted to the more serious.”